Flexible-Universe/bookstack-backup/README.md

 ## ✨ Features

 - 🖋 Backup BookStack pages as Markdown files
-- 📂 Organize backups by books, chapters, and pages
+- 📂 Organize backups by shelves, books, chapters, and pages
 - ⏰ Cron-based automated crawling
 - 🔐 Secure API access using Token ID and Secret
 - 📚 Support for both **Book** and **Shelve** targets